dlu-ch/dlb/doc/faq.rst

       Implementations may allow other characters in target names as extensions.
       The interpretation of targets containing the characters '%' and '"' is implementation-defined.

-   Make implementations like GNU Make allow additional characters and limited quoting, but treat paths differently on different platforms.
+   Make implementations like GNU Make allow additional characters and limited quoting but treat paths differently on different platforms.

 .. [#ninjafilegenerators1]